 These surveys can be done on social media sites or directly emailing candidates.

 Also, you should be checking out websites like Glassdoor to monitor the reviews.

-If the results of the survey or research are not satisfactory you can employ external help in the form of a firm that administers proper brand monitoring.
+If the surveyor's research results are not satisfactory, you can employ external help in the form of a firm that administers proper brand monitoring.

 4. The Career Page